google/clasp/README.md

 ### Pull

-Fetches a project from either a provided or saved script id.
+Fetches a project from either a provided or saved script ID.
 Updates local files with Apps Script project.

 #### Options

-- `versionNumber`: The version number of the project to retrieve.
+- `--versionNumber`: The version number of the project to retrieve.

 #### Examples